Premier League hits and misses: Ibrahima Konate bow, plucky Arsenal and 'guilty' Pep Guardiola

 But Toney's work is not restricted to the final third; winning a match-high four fouls against Wolves, he contributed to Brentford's management of the game - his numbers were the same against Arsenal on opening night - slowing it down, even with Wolves' numerical advantage.

-Brentford have every chance of surviving comfortably with Toney and Mbeumo in tow.
+Brentford have every chance of surviving comfortably with Toney and Mbeumo in town.

 Gerard Brand